bbasketballer75/theporadas_site/CONTRIBUTING.md

 them rather than relying on reviewers to flag them.
 Document conscious exceptions (with rationale) in the PR description under an `## Deviations` section so reviewers can acknowledge and proceed.

+> Note: Repository tooling excludes this file, the PR template, issue
+> templates, and `project_instructions.md` from automated TODO/checkbox
+> scanning (configured in `.vscode/settings.json`) to prevent process
+> checklists from surfacing as unresolved development TODOs.
+Do not convert
+> these procedural checklists to plain lists; they are intentionally
+> interactive.